mesosphere/dcos-commons/frameworks/hdfs/docs/install.md

 This configuration update strategy is analogous to the installation procedure above.
 If the configuration update is accepted, there will be no errors in the generated `deploy` plan, and a rolling restart will be performed on all affected nodes to apply the updated configuration.

-## Clients

-Clients connecting to HDFS over a TLS connection must connect to an HTTPS specific port.
-Each node type (`journal`, `name` and `data`) can be configured with different port numbers for TLS connections.

-Clients can connect only using TLS version 1.2.

 ## Configuration Options

 The following describes the most commonly used features of DC/OS Apache HDFS and how to configure them via the DC/OS CLI and the DC/OS GUI.
 There are two methods of configuring an HDFS cluster.
 The configuration may be specified using a JSON file during installation via the DC/OS command line (See the Installation section) or via modification to the Service Scheduler’s DC/OS environment at runtime (See the Configuration Update section).
 Note that some configuration options may only be specified at installation time.